PowerDNS/pdns/docs/markdown/recursor/settings.md

-Like regular [`forward-zones`](#forward-zones), but forwarded queries have the 'recursion desired' bit set to 1, meaning that this setting is intended to forward queries to authoritative servers or to resolving servers.
+Like regular [`forward-zones`](#forward-zones), but forwarded queries have the 'recursion desired' bit set to 1, meaning that this setting is intended to forward queries to other recursive servers.

 ## `hint-file`
 * Path